juliasilge/course-ML-tidymodels/chapters/chapter2.md

 <exercise id="7" title="Downsampling">

 Once your recipe is defined, you can estimate the parameters required to actually preprocess the data, and then extract the processed data.
+This typically isn't necessary is you use a `workflow()` for modeling, but it can be helpful to diagnose problems or explore your preprocessing results.

 **Instructions**

 - First, `prep()` the recipe.
 - Then, `juice()` the prepped recipe.

+Check out the results of counting remote status after downsampling!
+You likely will not need to `juice()` when building a model but you can use this for exploration.

 <codeblock id="02_07">